Cast, Actress, Watch Online, Episode, Wiki

 ▪All Episodes

-Red Prime Web series Releasing on May 2021 Only Red Prime ott App.
+BOOM Original Web series Releasing on May 2021 Only BOOM MOVIES ott App.

 Official Trailer